Laurent56/scylla_shopping/README.md

 service.persist(c1);  \

-Example 5: Remove an Item from the Cart:
+Example 5: Remove an Item from the Cart:  \
 // Remove the Jeep using the service:  \
 service.removeItemFromCart(i2, c1);  \
 service.displayCart(c1);  \

+The item should have been removed from the Cart on the Java side.
+So now we need to see the ScyllaDB side, to keep them in sync.  \

 service.displayCarts();  \
 service.persist(c1);  \
+service.displayCarts();  \

 Example 6: Close the CartService:  \

+This close() method is provided to close the Driver Session and the Driver Cluster objects connected to ScyllaDB, when you are done.

 service.close();  \

 If additional information is needed please open an Git issue and I will resolve it ASAP.